postsharp/Metalama.Documentation/conceptual/SDK/custom-metrics.md

 ## Consuming a custom metric

-Custom metrics can be consumed just as usually.
+Custom metrics can be consumed just as usual.

 ## Testing a custom metric